mozilla-it/refractr/docs/refractr-architecture.md

 * drun

 ## Refractr CLI
-The **refractr cli** is an Argparse command tool to transform the **refractr.yml** to the **refractr.conf** (for nginx) and **ingress.yaml** (for cert-manager|ingress).
+The **refractr cli** is an Argparse command tool to transform the **refractr.yml** to the **refractr.conf** (for nginx).
 This tool was written to print output of transformations to terminal.
 This allows the user to "see" what the transformations will do.
 The same fascilities will be used during the build of the docker image.
 The help output is shown below will all of the subcommands described.
 ```
 ~/repos/mozilla-it/refractr > bin/refractr --help
 usage: refractr [-h] [-c CFG] [-o OUPUT] {show,sh,domains,do,certificate_manager_input,cmi,nginx,ngx,ingress,ing,validate,val} ...